Moj Mahdara

-Moj Mahdara is an Iranian-American entrepreneur, investor, and political advisor.
-They are the co-founder and managing partner of Kinship Ventures, a venture capital firm founded with Gwyneth Paltrow.
+Moj Mahdara is an Iranian-American entrepreneur and investor.
+They are the co-founder and managing partner of Kinship Ventures, a venture capital firm launched with Gwyneth Paltrow.

-Before launching Kinship Ventures, Mahdara served as chief executive officer of Beautycon Media, a global festival and media company centered on beauty and popular culture.
-They have also collaborated with former secretaries of state, diplomats, and members of royal families in the Middle East Mahdara’s work spans business, media, and technology, with an emphasis on building companies and partnerships at the intersection of culture and commerce.
+Before launching Kinship Ventures, Mahdara was chief executive officer of Beautycon Media, a global festival and media company centered on beauty and popular culture.

-As of 2025, Mahdara has invested in over 80+ startups across technology, consumer goods, wellness, Web3, and AI, including OpenAI, MoonPay, Olipop, Public, Caddis, Seed, and more.
+Mahdara lives in Los Angeles with their spouse Roya Rastegar and their children.